charliezye/charlie-vault/Work/Job Search/B&D Job.md

 ###### Denning T&M and Ware2Go Capstone Project
 1. Exposure to start-up mentality, emergent technologies
+	1. Taught the importance of platforms in today's environment whether in B2B, B2C, C2C and possibilities with data collected
-	1. Fully focused around building innovative technologies, many other cohort members I remain in contact with work in IOT and internal startup type roles
+	2. Fully focused around building innovative technologies, many other cohort members I remain in contact with work in IOT and internal startup type roles
 		1. Georgia Pacific, Siemens, Southwire, Caterpillar a few manufacturing focused companies that are corporate partners I've touched base with  in the past, have contacts at most
-	2. Legal/business/development considerations and concerns
+	3. Legal/business/development considerations and concerns
 3. Worked on B2B project with wearable smart glasses focused on increasing efficiency and decreasing errors
 	1. Exposure to B2B mentality within startup and with various customers w/ different needs

+###### Boeing
+1. Just working in a remote setting and

+###### Angel Oak
+1. Importance of good company culture and team members
+	1. Smaller IT team, lots of other veterans there
+	2. Everyone was very helpful, collaborative, future-focused
+2. Integrating API into a larger pipeline and working with a large existing codebase
+3. Machine learning in practice, OCR, etc.
+4. Modularization and importance of Test Driven Development

 ###### Military
 1. Discipline and poise
 2. Leadership and prioritization skills
+3. Accountability and initiative
+	1. Taking responsibility for my mistakes and that of my soldiers
-3. Initiative in assisting with building future of unit
+	2. Initiative in building future of unit as a younger member
+		1. Overcoming complacency and apathy
-	1. Leading/assisting in campaigns for recruitment and marketing
+		2. Leading/assisting in campaigns for recruitment and marketing
 4. Again, adapting to changes in orders and difficult communication quickly
 	1. Make it happen mentality
 	2. Must make quick decisions and execute at high efficiency